RahulVijayam/laravel-ecommerce-project/readme.md

 ## Installation Steps

-1. Firstly, <code> composer create-project rahulvijayam/ecommerce </code>
+1.  <code> composer create-project rahulvijayam/ecommerce </code>
-2. Create database for  your project with the name as gainaloe
+2. Create database for  your project with the name as <code>gainaloe</code>
 3. Now Run <code>php artisan migrate </code> command for creating all the tables
 4. Add your email credentials in <code>.env</code> file
 5. Add PayuMoney <code>merchant key and salt</code> on <code> config/indipay.php</code> file at line number 30 and 31